Highlights for alprostadil

 - if your partner is pregnant or intends to become pregnant

-This medicine does not protect you or your partner against HIV infection (the virus that causes AIDS) or other sexually transmitted diseases.
+This medicine does not protect you or your partner against HIV infection (AIDS) or any other sexually transmitted diseases.

 Keep out of reach of children.

-Store unopened pouches in a refrigerator between 2 and 8 degrees C (36 and 46 degrees F).
+Store unopened foil pouches in a refrigerator between 2 and 8 degrees C (36 and 46 degrees F).
 You may store this medicine at room temperature for up to 14 days before use.
 Do not expose to temperatures above 30 degrees C (86 degrees F).
+Do not expose to direct sunlight.
+When traveling, store this medicine in a portable ice pack or cooler.
+Do not store in the trunk of a car or in baggage storage areas.
 Throw away any unused medicine after the expiration date.